rezoo/movis/docs/source/overview.rst

 Fast Prototyping on Jupyter Notebook
 ---------------------------------------------------------------

-Jupyter notebooks are commonly used for data analysis that requires a lot of trial and error using Python.
+`Jupyter notebooks <https://jupyter.org/>`_ are commonly used for data analysis that requires a lot of trial and error using Python.
-Various methods for Jupyter notebooks are also included in movis to speed up the video production process.
+Some methods for Jupyter notebooks are also included in movis to speed up the video production process.

 For example, ``composition.render_and_play()`` is often used to preview a section of a video within a Jupyter notebook.